theotherphil/imagecli/README_template.txt

 We provide limited support for user-defined functions via the `func`, `func2` and `func3` operations.
 These operations allow you to specify a function to run on each subpixel of an image.
-Functions are arithmetic expression defined in terms of the following components:
+Functions are arithmetic expressions defined in terms of the following components:
 * Binary arithmetic operators `+`, `-`, `/`, `*` and `^`.
 * Parentheses '(' and ')'.
 * Numerical constants, e.g. `4.0`.